front-end-foundations/7-ajax-11ty/readme.md

 <div class="content"></div>
 ```

-Don't worry about the material at the top.
-It is not part of ajax and can be ignored for the moment (we'll get to it later).
+Don't worry about the `---` material at the top.
+It is not part of the HTML and can be ignored (we'll get to it later).

 View the page in chrome.

 ## Fetch

 The `fetch()` [method](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) takes one mandatory argument, the path to the resource you want to fetch.
-It returns something know as a Promise that, in turn, resolves to the response after the content is received.
+It returns something known as a Promise that, in turn, resolves to the response after the content is received.

 ## Rest API